A guide to the best places to visit from Luxembourg City when looking for day trips

 Besides the impressive castle, Vianden is famous for its Victor Hugo Museum located in the house in which the famous French writer stayed in 1871.

-Besides enjoying Vianden’s quaint vibe on its numerous terraces (perfect to enjoy the local gastronomy), fun activities to do in Vianden are a ride with the chair lift to the mountain hut.
+Besides enjoying Vianden’s quaint vibe on its numerous terraces (perfect to enjoy the local gastronomy), fun activities to do in Vianden include a ride with the chair lift to the mountain hut.

 From there you can enjoy the best views of Vianden, as well as the Adventure Park which guarantees fun for young and old.